 One fundamental question about the mating pattern is whether correlations exist between female and male types.
-Zero correlations correspond to the case where the frequency of type-$ij$ pair is given by the product of the frequencies of type-$i$ females and type-$j$ males and has been called ``panmixia" in the literature.
-Since we investigate Poisson EM as the population size diverges and establish almost sure limit theorems for the normalized mating pattern $Q\n(T_n)/n$, we naturally use the following definition of panmixia.
+Zero correlations correspond to the case where the relative frequency of type-$ij$ pairs is given by the product of the relative frequencies of type-$i$ females and type-$j$ males, which has been called ``panmixia" in the literature.
+Since we investigate Poisson EM as the population size diverges and establish a strong limit theorem for the mating pattern $Q\n(T_n)$, we naturally use the following definition of panmixia.